amanrai/containerpi/README.md

 ## Why TypeScript/tsx?

-Yes: a TypeScript wrapper is nicer than shell for Linux/macOS portability.
+A TypeScript wrapper is nicer than shell for Linux/macOS portability.
 It avoids `sed`/`readlink`/`sha1sum` differences, gives cleaner argument handling, and is easier to extend.

 There is still a tiny Node entrypoint inside the container because the container must create a user matching your host UID/GID, start tmux, and keep the container alive.